I’m a web developer but I don’t code most websites anymore— instead I just use Squarespace.

 Squarespace has lots of features.
 The only website builder with a comparable amount of features is Wix.

 Excellent.
 Squarespace is the only website builder that competes with Wordpress on blogging.
+If you’re a blogger and you want to use a website builder— definitely check out Squarespace.

 There’s a long list of features: